sg-developer-portal/dev-portal-documentation/guidelines.md

 2. What are the pages created/updated; and
 3. What content were created/updated.

 The review request will be approved within 3 working days and the team will be notified.
-Do check the content before submitting the merge request.
+Do check the content before submitting the content publish request.

 ### Content Approver